Create your own ecommerce website and start selling successfully with ShopWired today

 Ecwid free trial

 Ecwid doesn’t currently offer free trials.
-This is disappointing, especially given that the free version of Ecwid is rather limited and doesn’t give users a chance to experience all of Ecwid’s features.
+This is disappointing, especially given that Ecwid’s free version is rather limited and lacks many important features.
 Instead, users will have to commit to a paid version of the plugin to try out all the features and functionalities.

 Additional fees

-We’ve seen how much each Ecwid plan costs per month, but what about the hidden additional fees that invariably come with using an ecommerce platform?
+We’ve seen how much each Ecwid plan costs, but what about the hidden additional fees that often come with using an ecommerce platform?

 Payment Processing Fees

-Although Ecwid themselves don’t charge transaction fees when you make a sale, each different payment provider might.
-So, you’ll need to bear this in mind when deciding which payment gateways to use.
+Although Ecwid doesn’t charge transaction fees when you make a sale, each different payment provider may charge a transaction fee when using your debit/ credit card.
+You’ll need to bear this in mind when deciding which payment gateways to use.

 Different payment providers charge different fees.
 You can check Ecwid’s list of payment providers and their respective processing fees here.
 On average, you can expect to pay around 2.5% + 25p on each transaction.
 The higher your Ecwid plan, the lower the processing fee is, so you’ll need to factor this in too.